cjmurray1985/auto-mab/README.md

 - **AI-Powered Generation**: Leverages the Anthropic Claude 3 Haiku model to generate five diverse headline variants grounded in the article's actual content.
 - **Interactive UI**: Built with Streamlit, the app provides a user-friendly interface to input sitemaps, monitor progress, and review generated headlines.
 - **Data-Driven**: Uses a CSV file of historical headline performance data (`Example data  Sheet1.csv`) to inform its example selection process.
+- **High-Performance Concurrent Processing**: Processes multiple articles in parallel using a `ThreadPoolExecutor` to deliver headline variants quickly, even for large sitemaps.

 ## Tech Stack